ooni/probe-cli/docs/design/dd-003-step-by-step.md

 split DNS lookup and endpoint measurements as we already do in dnscheck to ensure we measure \~all IP addresses.

-Compared to measurex, I think step-by-step is \~better because it does not require anyone to learn more beyond how to use netxlite instead of the standard library.
-(BTW, we cannot really get rid of netxlite because we have measurement requirements that call for wrapping and extending the standard library or to provide enhancements beyond the stdlib functionality.)
+Compared to `measurex`, I think step-by-step is \~better because it does not require anyone to learn more beyond how to use `netxlite` instead of the standard library.
+(BTW, we cannot really get rid of `netxlite` because we have measurement requirements that call for wrapping and extending the standard library or to provide enhancements beyond the stdlib functionality.)

-Regarding the way to implement tracing, from the above discussion, it is clear that we should move away from the wrapping approach because it does not allow us to correctly collect specific events.
+Regarding the way to implement tracing, from the above discussion, it is clear that **we should move away from the wrapping approach because it does not allow us to correctly collect specific events**.
 (To be fair, it could allow us to do that, but it would entail significant wrapping efforts.)
 I would therefore recommend rewriting tracing to use the context (ugh!) but to wrap this implementation inside